carterww/pf/README.md

 # pf
-A library I quickly threw together to add some benchmarking code I commonly use.
+A library I quickly threw together to consolidate some benchmarking code I commonly use.
 It has 2 things:
 1. An interface for accessing TSC and using it to measure time durations.
 2. An interface for using perf that can track P and/or E cores.